Meet our team

 With a background that spans nonprofit advocacy, small business leadership, and creative storytelling, Allison brings a unique blend of strategic thinking and hands-on execution to every project.
 She built and led a successful promotional products company for nearly two decades before transitioning into nonprofit communications, where she now helps organizations align their outreach with their mission and values.

-While serving as VP of Communications for the LWV Houston, Allison transformed the organization’s flagship Voter’s Guide into a fully digital, multi-format resource—dramatically expanding its accessibility and local relevance.
+While serving as VP of Communications for LWV Houston, Allison transformed the organization’s flagship Voter’s Guide into a fully digital, multi-format resource—dramatically expanding its accessibility and local relevance.
 She rebranded it as the Houston Voters Guide to center the needs and voices of Greater Houston voters, shifting public perception of elections from distant and federal to local and impactful.

 Are you ready to unlock the opportunity in your community?